5 Traveling Essentials

 3. A travel toilet kit

 Sounds a bit weird, but hear us out.
 If you’re going on a traveling adventure, chances are you’re going to come across some ‘interesting’ toilets along the way.
 Particularly in certain Latin American and Asian countries, you might find that things like toilet rolls and soap are scarce.

 That’s why it’s a good idea to bring along your own toilet paper or tissues for when you come across these bathroom situations; you don’t want to be caught out.
 Packing a travel-size bottle of anti-bacterial hand sanitizer will also help to kill off any harmful germs.
 And for female travelers, some necessary additions if you think you’re going to get your period while you’re backpacking: period products.

 Periods can be a pain while you’re traveling — especially if you’re exploring remote areas or countries where tampons are expensive and difficult to find (this can be tricky in Asian countries), and pads are bulky.
 Packing the period products you need during your backpacking trip is essential.

 4. A torch

 Torches are so useful when you’re away, and it’s a rookie mistake to leave yours at home.
 Yet for some reason, torches are often forgotten when it comes to packing for an adventuring holiday or big traveling trip.

-You won’t realise just how much you’ll miss a torch until you have to make the tough decision about whether you should risk the perilous climb to your bed at the top of a triple bunk-bed in pitch-black, or wake up everyone else in your hostel dorm at 3 am by turning on the main light (and making a lot of new enemies in the process).
+You won’t realize just how much you’ll miss a torch until you have to make the tough decision about whether you should risk the perilous climb to your bed at the top of a triple bunk bed in pitch-black, or wake up everyone else in your hostel dorm at 3 am by turning on the main light (and making a lot of new enemies in the process).
 Packing a torch makes dorm life a lot easier.